dPys/PyNets/docs/usage.rst

 :`-m`: (*fMRI + dMRI*) A binarized brain mask of the T1w image in its native anatomical space.
 Input images need not be skull-stripped.
 If brain masking has been applied already, `PyNets` will attempt to detect this, else it will attempt to extract automatically using a deep-learning classifier.
 See [deepbrain]<https://github.com/iitzco/deepbrain> for more information.

 :`-roi`: (*fMRI + dMRI*) A binarized ROI mask used to constrain connectome node-making to restricted brain regions of the parcellation being used.
+ROI inputs should be in MNI space.

-:`-ua`: (*fMRI + dMRI*) A parcellation/atlas image (in MNI template space) used to define nodes of a connectome.
+:`-ua`: (*fMRI + dMRI*) A parcellation/atlas image (in MNI space) used to define nodes of a connectome.
 Labels should be spatially distinct across hemispheres and ordered with consecutive integers with a value of 0 as the background label.
 This flag can uniquely be listed with multiple, space-separated file inputs.

 :`-ref`: (*fMRI + dMRI*) An atlas reference .txt file that indices intensities corresponding to atlas labels of the parcellation specified with the `-ua` flag.
 This label map is used only to delineate node labels manually.
 Otherwise, PyNets will attempt to perform automated node labeling via AAL, else sequential numeric labels will be used.

 :`-way`: (*dMRI*) A binarized white-matter ROI mask (in MNI template space) used to constrain tractography in native diffusion space such that streamlines are retained only if they pass within the vicinity of the mask.
+Like with ROI inputs, waymasks should be in MNI space.

 :`-cm`: (*fMRI*) A binarized ROI mask used to spatially-constrained clustering during parcellation-making.
 Note that if this flag is used, `-k` and `-ct` must also be included.
+Like with ROI inputs, clustering masks should be in MNI space.

 :`-conf`: (*fMRI*) An additional noise confound regressor file for extracting a cleaner time-series.